mikelove/eurobioc2015/index.Rmd

 * Exon-level analysis can be corrected using exon GC content as covariate
 * Transcript- and exon-level DE analysis fixed by balanced design and blocking factors
-* Gene-level analysis mostly avoids the big problem
+* Gene-level analysis mostly avoids the big problem of misidentified isoforms and false positives

 ---